Pen-y-Fan/gofpatterns/README.md

 ### 5. Documentation

-PHP Dox has been also been installed as a dev dependency, this will automatically create xml and html documentation.
+PHP Dox has been included as a dev dependency, this will automatically create xml and html documentation.
 This has already been run and the documentation is location in the build (xml) and docs (html) directories.

 **Only** run if any classes, methods or properties are updated:

+**Windows OS**:

 ```sh
 composer wphpdox